 Obviously, I can’t compare to other ziplines since this was my first time, but I loved it!
 It was a great end to an awesome ride.

-Once at the rest stop, you are fitted into a zip line harness depending how you want to ride.
-You can go down on your stomach (superman) or sitting up.
+Once at the rest stop, I am fitted into a zip line harness depending how you want to ride.
+I am given the option to go down on my stomach (superman) or sitting up.
 I chose superman for better views.

 The ride to the start was actually quite fun, because the whole scenario was ridiculous, once I stopped to think about it…